Two main products come from a soybean: meal and oil. And it’s the meal that drives your price.

 Alternative protein sources, like DDGS, synthetic amino acids and South American soybeans are all available to nutritionists and compete for U.S. soy’s market share.

-To maintain the competitiveness and longevity U.S. soy, the industry needs to innovate and find new ways to keep demand strong.
+To maintain the competitiveness and longevity of U.S. soy, the industry needs to innovate and find new ways to keep demand strong.
 One way to do this is through genetic enhancements of soybean meal to help maximize animal performance.

 The industry’s commitment to continuous improvement will pay off with better soybeans, more successful businesses and an even stronger U.S. soy industry.